MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-2042.md

 There are a few potential causes for the logging of Event ID 2042, which include the following:

-- Windows Server 2003 pre-Service Pack 1 (SP1) domain controllers having a software issue that causes replication failures.
+- Domain controllers having a software issue that causes replication failures.

 - Replication failures that have existed longer than the configured tombstone lifetime value.
 - System time advance or rollback that causes objects to be deleted on some-but not all-domain controllers.